 You can only make changes to your healthcare coverage if you have a Qualifying Life Event during the year, including:

 - Marriage, divorce or legal separation

 - Loss of coverage due to a recent move to CT

 - Loss of coverage due to job change

 To learn more about Special Enrollment periods, click here.

 Latest from the blog

-As of July 1, 2021, some Connecticut residents that meet specific eligibility requirements are paying $0 for their health insurance coverage through Access Health CT, thanks to the new Covered Connecticut Program created by the State of Connecticut.
-If you qualify,...
+Some Connecticut residents that meet specific eligibility requirements are paying $0 for their health insurance coverage, thanks to the new Covered Connecticut Program created by the State of Connecticut.
+The Covered Connecticut Program provides health insurance...

 Affordable Plan Options for You & Your Family Choosing a health insurance plan can be complicated.
 From different metal level options, to understanding the coverage, and different insurance companies and provider networks.

 Better, Less Expensive Choices for You and Your Family As the unemployment rate in Connecticut continues to rise, Access Health CT wants to make sure you and your family are and continue to be covered.